I can legally carry a concealed firearm in Illinois, but can I wear a COVID 19 protective mask while carrying concealed?

 Can you carry a concealed firearm in state/national parks, state/national forests and Wildlife Management Areas in Illinois?

-Yes, only with an Illinois CCL, though not in posted buildings, IDNR State Refuge areas, IDNR Dedicated Nature Preserves or IDNR children playground areas.
+Yes, only with an Illinois CCL, though not in posted buildings, IDNR State Refuge areas, IDNR Dedicated Nature Preserves or IDNR children's playground areas.
 See theNational Parks webpage for links to each Park in Illinois.

 Carry in Bars/Restaurants That Serve Alcohol?